 Paper is not the only thing we are able to shred.
 Our industrial shredder allows us to quickly and securely destroy certain media items such as floppy discs, CD-ROMs, USB drives, credit cards, etc.

 The Shredding Program is now managed by the Sustainability Department, which is located on the second floor of the Sorrell Maintenance Building, Suite 204B.
-It is handicap accessible from the middle rear (west) entrance on the ground level, using the freight elevator to reach the second floor.

 *Always be sure to follow department, university, local, state or federal laws in regards to record/document retention and destruction.